 What resources does UAlbany provide to support me on the path to tenure?

 The path to tenure begins when you become an Assistant Professor, and the University provides several resources that can help ensure your success.

 - Many pre-tenure faculty take advantage of ITLAL’s individual consultations to support them as they navigate the challenges of an academic career.
 Faculty can invite ITLAL staff to observe a class and provide feedback on their teaching, which can help prepare for required peer observations for tenure.

 - The Provost’s Office has developed a Mentoring Best Practices Handbook, which offers guidance to help pre-tenure faculty establish and maintain effective relationships with mentors.

-- The Procedures for Promotion and Tenure Review provides a detailed guide to the tenure process and recommendations for documenting your work effectively.
+- The Promotion and Tenure page published by the Office of the Provost provides a detailed guide to the tenure process and recommendations for documenting your work effectively.

 - Your department and/or college or school may also provide you with resources that will support you on the path to tenure.
 Talk with your department chair or dean to see what kind of support is available to you.

 In addition to academic resources, UAlbany has a vibrant culture, with many different opportunities to get involved.